AmirAs-2008/AmirAs-2008/README.md

 </head>

 <h1>Hello, Welcome to my page 😊</h1>
 <h4>👋 I'm Amirhosein Asgari from 🇮🇷 IRAN.
 I'm a 🐍- python -🐍 developer!
-I have started coding and website desingning from 14 until now.</h4>
+I have been learning coding and computer science desingning from 11 until now.</h4>
 <hr>
 <h4>👀 I’m interested in (Backend)	, Create (Windows) or (Linux) apps and (WordPress) web designing</h4>
 <h4>I know these concepts:</h4>